pyscript/pyscript/newdocs/docs/getting-started.md

 ## Writing your first PyScript application

 As we hinted earlier, writing a PyScript application means writing a web application that can run code writted in Python (and other languages) on the web.
 This means that creating PyScript applications starts in a very similar way to web applications: from an `html` file.

 Let's start from the most basic and popular "first application example" possible, a "Hello, world!" application!
 In this case we will:

-1. Include all the application presentation, logic and configuration in one single file
+1. Write an `html` file that is the main entry point for our application.
 2. Load `pyscript` in our application by using: `<script type="module" src="https://esm.sh/@pyscript/core@latest/core.js"></script>`
-3. Omit a configuration for our projects and use the default because we won't need to install any additional dependencies.
+3. Skip a configuration file for our projects and use the default since we won't need to install any additional dependencies.
-4. Add an entrypoint for our Python code, that will be executed when the page loads.
+4. Add a `<py-script>` tag to use as entrypoint for our Python code, that will be executed when the page loads.

-**NOTE:** We highly recommend users to reproduce and interact with the examples below on their own on pyscript.com or with their favorite IDE.
+**NOTE:** We highly recommend users to reproduce and interact with the examples below on their own on pyscript.com or with their favorite Development Environment setup.

-For this first example, create a new file called `hello.html` and paste in the following content and open it in your web browser.
+First, create a new file called `hello.html` and paste in the following content and open it in your web browser.

-**NOTE:** If you are using pyscript.com, it should have everything need in a single place (the editor view), if you are using your favorite editor on your computer, you can typically open an HTML by double-clicking it in your file explorer):

 ```html title="hello_world.py"
 <!DOCTYPE html>